PlasticRanger

 One thing is for sure one region should be shrinking more than another.

-2. Via the thickness:
+Via the Thickness

 When there’s shrinkage on the part’s cross-section, the shrinkage’s top part differs significantly from the bottom.
-The variation can force the part to bent from the side and shrink more.

-Although shrinkage varies from molecule to molecule and fiber alignment to fiber alignment, sometimes it can also occur to the materials’ orientation.
-It occurs differently in both amorphous and crystalline materials.
+Although shrinkage varies from molecule to molecule and fiber alignment to fiber alignment, it can sometimes occur due to the materials’ orientation.

 As mentioned earlier, amorphous materials shrink more in the direction parallel to the flow; conversely, crystalline materials tend to have their shrinkage perpendicular to the flow direction.

-Plastic Shrinkage Rates:
+Plastic Shrinkage Rates

 General Plastics